currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       ### Bind to the `hidden` property
-      In Angular, you use property binding; there is no built-in *hide* directive.
+      In Currin, you use property binding; there is no built-in *hide* directive.
       For more information, see [ng-show](guide/ajs-quick-reference#ng-show).
     </td>